Date of Award

 Scholarly Commons Citation

 Vaughn, Samuel Gordon III, "In-Flight Fatigue Crack Monitoring of an Aircraft Engine Cowling" (1998).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 222.